AlexanderJCS/JANGL/docs/guide_shapes.md

 public Rect(NDCoords topLeft, float width, float height)
 ```

-All variables, including width and height, are in the units of screen coordinates.
+All variables, including width and height, are in the units of normalized device coordinates.

 Now, let's add a `Rect` member variable to the program.
 In addition, we will run the `Rect.draw()` method (inherited from `Shape`) inside our own draw method, allowing the rect to be drawn to the screen.